Skip to main content

 #MoleculeMonday

-Each week, on Mondays, I highlight a molecule that is important for astrobiology – to help you get your child excited about chemistry.
-I’m collating all the posts here with extra details and activities and will update it periodically.
+I ran a series where each week, on a Monday, I highlighted a molecule important for astrobiology – to help get children excited about chemistry.
+I’ve collated all the posts here with extra details and activities.

 Do you have a favourite molecule?
 Leave a comment and let me know – if it’s important for life in the Universe I’ll add it to my list of #MoleculeMonday posts!